 The issue has become a hot-button topic over the course of the last few decades.
 Today, there is a general shift towards environmental awareness and the sources of our energy are coming under closer scrutiny.

-This has led to the rise of a number of alternative energy sources.
+This has led to the rise of a number of alternatives to fossil fuels.
 While the viability of each can be argued, they all contribute something positive when compared to fossil fuels.

-Here we examine eleven of the most prominent alternative fuel sources and look at the benefits they offer and potential for increased uptake in the coming years.
+Here we examine 11 of the most prominent alternative fuel sources and look at the benefits they offer and the potential for increased uptake in the coming years.